-9. Determine the magnitude and significance of cumulative effects.
+Determine the magnitude and significance of cumulative effects.

-Proposed management actions, as summarized in Section 2 of this document, would designate a single vessel permit for all vessels wishing to purchase federally-managed fish species, establish an electronic (except when catastrophic conditions are present) weekly reporting system for vessels to report landings information, and require the submission of "no purchase" forms in order to maintain their vessel permit.
+Proposed management actions, as summarized in Section 2 of this document, establish an electronic (except when catastrophic conditions are present) reporting system for vessels to report landings information, and require the submission of "no fishing" forms in order to maintain their vessel permit.
 These management measures are intended to increase efficiency in the vessel permitting system as well as increase the frequency and accuracy of vessel reported data.
 The number of fishery-specific vessel permits would be significantly reduced and the process by which vessels would obtain and report landings would be streamlined.
 Building efficiency into the vessel permitting and reporting system is likely to result in improved monitoring efforts, which would result in long-term benefits to federally-managed marine species in the southeast region.

 Requiring vessels to report landings on a trip-level, daily, or weekly basis would improve inseason estimations of when and if ACLs will be met, and would improve the timeliness of implementation of AMs designed to prevent overfishing from occurring.
-Requiring vessels to remain current on purchase reports and non-purchase reports as a requirement to continue purchasing federally-managed species is anticipated to improve reporting compliance, which would also help improve in-season monitoring efforts.
+Requiring vessels to remain current as a requirement to continue harvesting federally-managed species is anticipated to improve reporting compliance, which would also help improve in-season monitoring efforts.
 Combined, these actions are likely to improve overall management of federally-managed marine species in the Gulf and the Atlantic, and help prevent overfishing from occurring.
 Robust fish populations and sustainable fishing practices would promote long-term ecosystem health and resilience.

-10. Modify or add alternatives to avoid, minimize, or mitigate significant cumulative effects.
+Modify or add alternatives to avoid, minimize, or mitigate significant cumulative effects.